aics-int/aics-file-upload-app/README.md

 You can look at the GitHub Actions build by going to https://github.com/aicsgithub/aics-file-upload-app/actions.

-### Step 4: Update Confluence links
+### Step 4: Check Download Page
-Update the download links in Confluence: http://confluence.corp.alleninstitute.org/display/SF/File+Upload+Application And notify people in the #file-upload-app Slack channel
+The download page, [located here](https://aics-int.github.io/aics-file-upload-app/), will automatically update with the new build, if successful.
+Be sure to notify the team of your new updates via the #file-upload-app Slack channel!

 ### Packaging the app locally